 Skip to main content

 The Seoul field school is a research-based study abroad program located in the heart of Seoul.
-At the center of the field school experience is the opportunity to conduct firsthand mentored research on Korean culture in Seoul, South Korea.
+All majors are welcome.
+At the center of the field school experience is the opportunity to conduct first-hand mentored research on Korean culture in Seoul, South Korea.
 Students will pursue their own research projects under the supervision of the field school director.
-This is an excellent opportunity to conduct research for a capstone project in any major and to learn about and demonstrate competence in firsthand research.
-In the research course, students will receive support and training in ethnographic and qualitative research methods.
-Students will also register for a course on the history of Korea, where they will learn from an expert Korean historian about Korean history and its importance for understanding Korean culture today.
+This is an excellent opportunity to conduct research for a capstone project in any major and to learn about and demonstrate competence in first-hand research.
+Students will receive support and training in ethnographic and qualitative research methods.
+Students will also register for a course on Korean culture and history.

 During the field school, students will have the option of living with a South Korean family or in an apartment.
-Students will also have opportunities to take part in various cultural activities such as a Buddhist meditation retreat at the famous Haeinsa Temple, a trip to Jeju Island (if possible), walking tours of historical sites and museums, as well as one of the most popular South Korean pastimes, shopping.
+Students will also have opportunities to take part in various cultural activities such as a Buddhist meditation retreat in historic Gyeongju and a trip to Jeju Island (if possible), as well as guided walking tours of historical sites, palaces, and museums.

 Click here to apply today!